 The air is getting thin in the retail grocery space, and companies are beginning to feel the squeeze.
 When Amazon announced their acquisition of Whole Foods, we witnessed a $12 Billion dollar market cap wipeout.

 So what’s a company to do?

 Target thinks they have the answer, and it’s #oldschool.
 Target is doubling down on the user experience of their brick and mortar stores.

 Another interesting bit is Target’s acquisition strategy.
-Late last year Target acquired Shipt, a delivery service that Target believes will allow for same day delivery.
-This is another great move, as they are extending their service to truly make Target the most accessible shopping experience for their consumers.
+Late last year it acquired Shipt, a delivery service expected to allow for same-day delivery.
+This is another great move, as they are extending their service to truly become the most accessible shopping experience for their consumers.